guhjy/2015ori-1/materials/study_02/instructions.md

 <!-- force response on this page -->

 [Next page]

+Does your preferred location differ depending on the days you just chose?
+- [ ] Yes
+- [ ] No

+[BRANCH: FIRST DIRECTION]
+[If different location question answered with YES]

 <!-- loop and merge on this page for all selected days -->

 Please choose the time when you are available on [selected day].